daanx/isocline/readme.md

 <img align="right" width="400px" src="doc/completion-macos.png"/>

-# Repline> <br>a portable readline alternative.
+# Isocline> <br>a portable readline alternative.

-Repline is a pure C library that can be used as readline alternative.
+Isocline is a pure C library that can be used as readline alternative.

-- Small: less than 6k lines and can be compiled as a single C file without any dependencies or configuration (e.g. `gcc -c src/repline.c`).
+- Small: less than 6k lines and can be compiled as a single C file without any dependencies or configuration (e.g. `gcc -c src/isocline.c`).

 - Portable: works on Unix, Windows, and macOS, and uses a minimal subset of ANSI escape sequences.